-AgroClimate is an innovative web-resource for decision-support and learning, providing interactive tools and climate information to improve crop management decisions and reduce production risks associated with climate variability and climate change.
+AgroClimate is an innovative web-resource for decision-support and learning about the effects of weather and climate on agriculture.
+It provides interactive tools and climate information to improve resource use efficiency and to reduce crop production risk associated with climate variability and change.

 Thanks for your interest in AgroClimate!

 AgroClimate Project Director

 Mauricio Alex Zientarski Karrei

 Marcos Antonio de Oliveira Jr.